leangjia/blender_docs/manual/scene_layout/object/properties/instancing/verts.rst

 to parent the base object to the circle.
 Now, the circle is the parent of the monkey; if you move the circle, the monkey will follow it.

-With only the circle selected, enable *Instancing Verts*;
+With only the circle selected, enable *Instancing Vertices*;
 a monkey head should be placed at every vertex of the circle.

 The original monkey head at the center and the parent mesh are still shown in the 3D Viewport but